Nova Smiles

 Picture this: you visit your dentist for a routine check-up, expecting a pat on the back for your solid brushing habits, only to hear that you need a filling.
 But here’s the twist, you’re not feeling any pain.

 You might wonder, "If nothing hurts, do I really need to get this filling?"
-It’s a valid question, and many people have asked themselves it.
+It’s a valid question that a lot of people ask.
 Let’s explain why a filling might be needed, even if you aren’t feeling any discomfort yet.

 Why Dentists Recommend Fillings Before Pain Starts